jasonish/evebox/README.md

 quickly.

 # TODOs
-- Support for any "eve" record type.
-- A better event "detail" view.
 - A darker theme.
 - Arbitrary tagging.
 - A backend might be needed to do such things as large bulk tagging.
-- Be more "angular".

 # License